Popoli Terme

 Popoli Terme (previously Popoli) is a comune and town in the province of Pescara, in the Italian region of Abruzzo.

+Popoli Terme is 33 miles away from Abruzzo Airport.
+It is 42 miles from the nearest beach, Spiaggia di Pescara.
+The Stazione di Popoli-Vittorito train station services both Popoli Terme and the town of Vittorito.
+The station is approximately a 20 minute walk from town center.
+Pescara is a one hour trip via train from Popoli.
+Ospedale SS.
+Trinita hospital services the town, though there is also Medical Center S.A.A. clinic available as well for medical needs.

 History

 Though the site has not revealed significant Roman presence it appears in a ninth-century document as borgo di Pagus Fabianus.
 Its name in medieval Latin was Castrum Properi ("Waystation Fortress"), which name was recorded as early as 1016 as the property of Girardo, son of Roccone.
 The castle above the town was built between 1000 and 1015 for Tidolfo, Bishop of Valva.
 In 1269 the Angevin ruler Charles I of Naples granted Popoli as a fief in the Cantelmo family, who held it, with its ducal title, until 1749.
 The fief passed to Leonardo di Tocco, Prince of Montemiletto, and his heirs, until feudality was abolished in the Regno in 1806.

 Popoli was bombed twice during World War II by the Royal Air Force.
 On 20 January 1944, the most important bridge in the region, the "Julius Caesar" bridge connecting Rome with Pescara, was destroyed.
 On 22 March 1944 at noon the city center and city hall were destroyed by substantial bombing by the British.
 Unfortunately, it was a day that rations were being distributed to town at the city hall, and there were long lines of women and children, many of whom were killed or wounded.
 The day is still remembered with sorrow by the town's inhabitants.